rawitat/gtypist_lessons/programming_quotes.typ

 *:L2_26
 I:defmacro
 S:A functional program is ready for concurrency without any further modifications.
- :You never have to worry about deadlocks and race conditions because you don’t :need to use locks.
+ :You never have to worry about deadlocks and race conditions because you don't :need to use locks.
 No piece of data in a functional program is modified twice :by the same thread, let alone by two different threads.
 That means you can :easily add threads without ever giving conventional problems that plague